Skip to main content

 • “To me, nothing in the story really mattered to me; the plot seems to revolve around another proxy war in the Cold War era.”

-• “The length of missions tends to go no longer than 20 minutes, and you are put in various situations that a soldier could be in real life, such as lookout, last man standing, ambush, etc. The story also seemed to be told through the eyes of your low-rank enlistee who is mostly told to follow orders, keeps a diary, and gets brief summaries of mission objectives and outcomes.”
+• “The length of missions tends to go no longer than 20 minutes, and you are put in various situations that a soldier could be in real life, such as lookout, last man standing, ambush, etc. The story also seemed to be told from the perspective of your low-rank enlistee, who is mostly told to follow orders, keeps a diary, and gets brief summaries of mission objectives and outcomes.”

 • stability

-Overall, users report a mixed experience with stability; while the game generally runs well with stable performance and minimal glitches, some players have encountered bugs, particularly in multiplayer modes.
-Additionally, there are serious concerns regarding potential risks, such as the game being able to delete entire disk partitions.
+Overall, users report mixed experiences with stability; while some enjoy stable performance and minimal glitches, others encounter bugs and issues that can affect gameplay.
+Notably, there are concerns about potential risks, such as the game deleting disk partitions.

 • “The port runs very well, no glitches, stable performance.”